chat-sdk/docs/README.md

 ### Contents

-1. [Interacting with the server](https://github.com/chat-sdk/docs#interacting-with-the-server) - how to make requests and recieve responses
+1. [Interacting with the server](https://github.com/chat-sdk/docs#interacting-with-the-server) - how to make requests and receive responses
-2. [Handing entities](https://github.com/chat-sdk/docs#handling-entities) - Creating, modifying and deleteing entities
+2. [Handing entities](https://github.com/chat-sdk/docs#handling-entities) - Creating, modifying and deleting entities
 3. [Code Examples](https://github.com/chat-sdk/docs#code-examples) - How to perform common tasks
 4. [UI Customization](https://github.com/chat-sdk/docs#customizing-the-user-interface) - How to customize the UI and network interactions

 ### Architecture and getting started

-The easiesy way to get started is by understanding the core principles that are used in Chat SDK.
+The easiest way to get started is by understanding the core principles that are used in Chat SDK.
 Once you understand these principles and design patterns, it will make customization much easier.

 #### High level Architecture